Skip to content

 The American Studies Professor Michael Butter receives the newly created Tübingen Prize for Science Communication of 2021.
 The 43-year-old is being honored for the intensive communication of his research on conspiracy theories to the general public.
 Endowed with € 15,000, the award is part of the University of Tübingen's excellence strategy and is intended to promote exchange between science and society.

 The last two decades have seen the rise of populist movements all over the world.
-The four largest democracies – Brazil, Indonesia, the United States, and India – are currently governed by politicians usually described as populist by journalists and scholars.
-In Europe, too, populism is no longer restricted to the margins of politics and society.
-Populists are governing, among others, in Hungary, Poland, Italy, Switzerland, Finland, and Norway, sometimes alone, sometimes as part of coalitions.
+Both in Europe and America, populism is no longer restricted to the margins of politics and society.
+Populists are governing in many countries – among others, in Hungary, Poland, Italy, Switzerland, Finland, and Norway, sometimes alone, sometimes as part of coalitions.
 Even where they are not (yet) officially in power, they have grown stronger and shape the political agenda, as the Brexit campaign or discussions about the refugee “crisis” in Germany and other countries show.

 Conspiracy theories have also significantly gained in visibility and impact over the past twenty years, and they have been playing a major role in the debates about populism.
 The two phenomena are obviously connected.
 Populist leaders – from Trump to Maduro, and from Orban to Bolsonaro – regularly employ conspiracist rhetoric, and as number of studies have shown, the followers of populist parties and movements tend to believe more in conspiracy theories than others.

-Funded by a Consolidator Grant from the European Research Council, PACT will provide a robust account of the relationship between populism and conspiracy theory.
+However, their exact connection remained unexplored for a rather long time.
+Funded by a Consolidator Grant from the European Research Council, the PACT project, which ran from April 2020 to September 2025, aimed to fill this research gap.
+Through a variety of case studies and more general theoretical considerations, it has provided a robust account of the relationship between populism and conspiracy theory.